karenetheridge/Dist-Zilla-Plugin-Breaks/README.md

     [Breaks]
     Foo::Bar = < 1.3

+A bare version with no operator is interpreted as `>=` -- all versions at or above the one specified are considered bad -- which is generally not what you want to say!

 The [\[CheckBreaks\]](https://metacpan.org/pod/Dist::Zilla::Plugin::Test::CheckBreaks) plugin can generate a test for your distribution that will check this field and provide diagnostic information to the user should any problems be identified.

-Additionally, the [\[Conflicts\]](https://metacpan.org/pod/Dist::Zilla::Plugin::Conflicts) plugin can generate `x_breaks` data, as well as a mechanism for checking for conflicts from within `Makefile.PL`/`Build.PL`.
+Additionally, the [\[Conflicts\]](https://metacpan.org/pod/Dist::Zilla::Plugin::Conflicts) plugin can generate `x_breaks` data, as well as a (non-standard) mechanism for checking for conflicts from within `Makefile.PL`/`Build.PL`.

 # SUPPORT